hedera-name-service/hns-resolution-sdk/README.md

 ##### Errors:

-`new Error(Unable to find domain's metadata)`: Unable to fetch profile metadata
+`new Error(Unable to find domain's profile metadata)`: Unable to fetch profile metadata

 #### Example: